xiGUAwanOU/enter-ui/README.md

 We believe that most of the content management tasks can be summarized to the workflow that we have mentioned before.
 And this library is an implementation of this workflow.

+## Development

+We are going to implement following components:
+* Button: perform an action
+* Text Input (can be used for password): input for strings
+* Number Input: input for numbers
+* Multiline Input: input for long strings
+* Multiple select: a dropdown (or a list?) of checkboxes for selecting more than one item
+* Single select: basically a dropdown for selecting one item
+* Toggle: input for boolean values
+* File Uploader: input for files
+* Date/Time Picker: input for timestamps
+* Simple Table: display small amount of data without taking much space